ioet/time-tracker-backend/README.md

 - Install the [Microsoft ODBC Driver for SQL Server](https://docs.microsoft.com/en-us/sql/connect/odbc/microsoft-odbc-driver-for-sql-server?view=sql-server-ver15) in your operative system.
-Then you have to check out how is called the SQL Driver installation.
+Then you have to check out what is the name of the SQL Driver installation.
 Check it out with:

 ```bash